microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/01-assessment.md

 ## Proctor Tips

-1) The attendee should be to connect to the PostgreSQL/MySQL container like this: kubectl -n postgresql exec deploy/postgres -it -- bash or kubectl -n mysqlwth exec deploy/mysql -it -- bash
+1) The attendee should be able to connect to the PostgreSQL/MySQL container like this: kubectl -n postgresql exec deploy/postgres -it -- bash or kubectl -n mysqlwth exec deploy/mysql -it -- bash